CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 WARNING

-Improperly maintaining this engine, or failure to correct a problem before operation, can cause a malfunction in which you can be seriously hurt killed.
+Improperly maintaining this engine, or failure to correct a problem before operation, can cause a malfunction in which you can be seriously hurt or killed.

 Always follow the inspection and maintenance recommendations and schedules in this owner's manual.

 The maintenance schedule applies to normal operating conditions.
-If you operate your engine under unusual conditions, such as sustained high-load or high-temperature operation, or use in unusually wet or due conditions, consult your servicing dealer for recommendations applicable to your individual needs and use.
+If you operate your engine under unusual conditions, such as sustained high-load or high-temperature operation, or use in unusually wet or dusty conditions, consult your servicing dealer for recommendations applicable to your individual needs and use.

 MAINTENANCE SAFETY

 Some of the most important safety precautions are as follows: However, we cannot warn you of every conceivable hazard that can arise in performing maintenance.
-Only you can decide whether or not you show perform a given task.
+Only you can decide whether or not you should perform a given task.

 WARNING